Mission & History

-Headwaters was established in 1984 when a group of thoughtful, progressive donors got together.
-They believed that the people who experienced injustice were essential to ending it.
-They used this belief to build a different kind of grantmaking, one that placed decision-making in the hands of the community.
-This was the beginning of an innovative, community-centered, trust-centered model.
+Headwaters Foundation for Justice (HFJ) was established in 1984 when a group of thoughtful, progressive donors got together.
+They believed the people who directly experienced society’s injustices were essential to ending them.
+They used that belief to change philanthropy’s landscape, and created a new grantmaking model—one that shifted power away from funders and placed decision-making in the hands of the people.
+This was the start of an innovative, community-centered, trust-centered model.

-Today, Headwaters is on the leading edge of philanthropy.
-We still rely on the community-centered model to make funding decisions.
-Our grantmaking program prioritizes community organizing, people of color, and indigenous people.
-To date, we have awarded more than $10 million to organizations across Minnesota.
+Today, HFJ still relies on a community-centered model to guide all of our funding decisions.
+Our participatory grantmaking programs prioritize community organizing that is led by Black People, Indigenous People, and people of color (BIPOC).
+To date, we have awarded more than $10 million to grassroots organizations across Minnesota.

 Our work is:

 - People-centered.
 Everything we do has roots in community.

 - People-informed.
 Trusted volunteers guide our strategies, grantmaking decisions, and fundraising.

 - Power-shared.
 We use our foundation platform to strengthen social justice movement work.

 - Advance equity: Our work supports movements and systems change that lead to individual resiliency and community power.

 - Demand inclusion: People who are most affected by inequity are often left out of decision-making work.
 We insist on changing that—nationally, regionally, and locally.